eunjoon-sung/FPGA-Based-Image-Processing-System-Evolution/README.md

 #### Overview & Implementation (Initial Architecture)
 * **Capture & Control:** Custom RTL implementation of the I2C (SCCB) protocol for camera configuration.
 Designed a Data Capturer to extract valid pixels strictly synchronized with `VSYNC`/`HREF` signals.
 * **Clock Domain Crossing (CDC) & Buffering:** Initially implemented an Asynchronous FIFO to safely transfer pixel data from the camera's native `PCLK` domain to the internal system clock domain. *(Note: This architecture was later drastically refactored to resolve timing issues.
 See the Troubleshooting Log below).*
-* **Processing Pipeline (Write-Path):** Real-time Chroma-key blending and Downscaling (decimation by dropping alternate pixels/lines) controlled by a deterministic FSM to fit the data within limited internal BRAM constraints.
+* **Processing Pipeline (Write-Path):** Real-time Downscaling (decimation by dropping alternate pixels/lines) controlled by a deterministic FSM to fit the data within limited internal BRAM constraints.
-* **Display Generation (Read-Path):** Custom Video Timing Generator (VTG) designed to read from BRAM and perform real-time Upscaling (pixel replication) to map the reduced image back to the target HDMI monitor resolution.
+* **Display Generation & Post-Processing (Read-Path):** Custom Video Timing Generator (VTG) designed to read from BRAM and perform real-time Upscaling (pixel replication).
+The upscaled video stream is then fed into a **Chroma-Key Mixer**, which seamlessly blends the live camera pixels with an internally generated background pattern before transmission to the HDMI encoder.
 * **Verification:** Applied 2-stage Flip-Flop synchronizers to prevent metastability across clock domains and utilized Vivado ILA for real-time signal timing verification.

 #### 📌 System Architecture (Initial Design)
 <div align="center">
   <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/ea07afda-6a08-4f0e-9364-f3fe2a79c93f" />